docarray/docarray/docs/user_guide/storing/index_hnswlib.md

 !!! note
     Even if your vectors come from PyTorch or TensorFlow, you can (and should) still use the `np.ndarray` configuration.
     This is because all tensors are converted to `np.ndarray` under the hood.

+!!! note
+   max_elements is considered to have the initial maximum capacity of the index.
+However, the capacity of the index is doubled every time that the number of Documents in the index exceeds this capacity.
+Expanding the capacity is an expensive operation, therefore it can be important to choose an appropiate max_elements value at init time.

 For more information on these settings, see [below](#field-wise-configurations).